Micah Parsons: Green Bay Packers

 After his holdout continued into the preseason, on August 28, 2025, the Cowboys traded Parsons to the Green Bay Packers in exchange for defensive tackle Kenny Clark and two first-round draft picks.
 Immediately after being traded, Parsons agreed to a four-year, $188 million contract, making him the highest-paid non-quarterback in NFL history.
 Parsons chose to wear No. 1 with the Packers, a number not worn by a Packer in the regular season since team founder Curly Lambeau wore it in the 1925 and 1926 seasons.

 On October 19, in a 27–23 win over the Arizona Cardinals, Parsons tallied a career high three sacks on quarterback Jacoby Brissett, for which he won NFC Defensive Player of the Week honors.
+On December 14, during Week 15 against the Denver Broncos, Parsons suffered a non-contact knee injury while pass rushing Bo Nix.
+He did not return for the remainder of the game, as the Packers lost 34–26.
+Later the same day, it was reported that the initial fear was that he suffered a torn ACL.
+Parsons was placed on season-ending injured reserve on December 17.
+Despite this, he was still selected for the 2026 Pro Bowl Games.
+He earned first team All-Pro honors for the third time.
+He finished the 2025 season with 12.5 sacks, 41 tackles, and one pass defended.

+Parsons began the 2026 season on the PUP list while recovering from the torn ACL, sidelining him for the first four weeks of the regular season.